Epilepsy in Adults: A Healthcare Professional's Guide

 Epidiolex for Seizures Now FDA-Approved

-In June 2018 the FDA approved Epidiolex (cannabidiol) [CBD], from GW Pharma, an oral solution for seizures linked with two rare and severe forms of epilepsy, for patients two years and older.
+Epidiolex (cannabidiol or CBD) from GW Pharma is an oral solution for seizures linked with rare and severe forms of epilepsy, for patients one years and older.
 These serious forms of epilepsy, known as Lennox-Gastaut syndrome and Dravet syndrome, begin in childhood.